 - Find a place over which you could place heavy furniture or a loose carpet to deter ransackers

 Once you’ve found the perfect spot for your underfloor storage container, you’ll need to assess the floorboards’ condition to determine what tools you’ll need.
 Older floorboards have usually shrunk a little, making it easier to insert a narrow chisel through the gaps.
-If your floorboards are newer, you may need a chisel, a pry bar, and a lot of patience before you can lift them.
+If your floorboards are newer, you may need a chisel, a pry bar, and a lot of patience before lifting them.

 Remember that the more floorboards you can lift, the larger you can make your storage container.

-After finding the perfect underfloor storage location for your needs, you can start constructing your food storage containers.
+After finding the perfect underfloor storage location, you can start constructing your food storage containers.
 Here’s how to do it:

-- Attach the lifted floorboards together to form a lid for your underfloor storage container.
+- Attach the lifted floorboards to form a lid for your underfloor storage container.